-The federal taxable income of such individual cannot be greater than the applicable guideline set forth in the Annual Update of the HHS Poverty Guidelines, 86 Fed.
+The federal taxable income amounts, based on the number of people in the family/household, cannot be greater than the applicable guideline set forth in the Annual Update of the HHS Poverty Guidelines, 89 Fed.
 Reg.
-7732-01 (February 1, 2021) issued by the U.S. Department of Health and Human Services, Office of the Assistant Secretary for Planning and Evaluation, Room 422F.5, Humphrey Building, Department of Health and Human Services, Washington, DC 20201.
+2961 (January 17, 2024) issued by the U.S. Department of Health and Human Services, Office of the Assistant Secretary for Planning and Evaluation, Room 404E, Humphrey Building, Department of Health and Human Services, Washington, DC 20201.
 This federal guideline, but not later amendments to or editions thereof, has been incorporated by reference.
 Information regarding how and where the incorporated materials may be examined, or copies obtained, is available from: